KatanaSword/know-your-zodiac-sign/README.md

 - If the entered name is invalid (empty or not a string), prompts the user to enter again.

-- Greets the user by name and moves to topic selection.
+- Greets the user by name and moves to the date of birth input.

-3. **Topic Selection:**
+3. **Date of Birth Input:**

+- Prompts the user to enter their date of birth in the format [dd/mm].

+- Validates the date of birth input and prompts again if invalid.

+- Moves to zodiac sign determination if the date is valid.

+4. **Zodiac Sign Determination:**

+- Matches the user's date of birth with the corresponding zodiac sign.

-- Displays available topics: Science, History, Culture, and Social.
+- Displays the user's zodiac sign, its element, quality, and ruler.

-- Prompts the user to select a topic by entering a specific key (s for Science, h for History, c for Culture, ss for Social).

-4. **Display Fact:**

-- Shows a random fact from the selected topic.

-- Asks the user if they want to change the topic, get another fact, or exit.
+- Prompts the user to continue or exit.

 5. **Interactive Options:**

-- Change topic (x): Goes back to topic selection.

-- Continue (y): Displays another fact from the current topic.
+- Continue (y): Prompts for another date of birth.

 - Exit (n): Exits the program.